Mirasys System Services

 The servers also perform VCA, motion detection and send out alarms, should pre-defined criteria for such be fulfilled.

-It is advisable to keep IP cameras on a separate network from the recording servers and the only cameras directly connected to the recording servers are analogue cameras connected to said servers’ capture cards.
+It is advisable to keep IP cameras on a separate network from the recording servers.

 DVRServer listens on TCP port 5009.
 Video, audio and data streams require TCP port 5011 to be open.